 Refer for emergency assessment

-Not applicable as a diagnosis of osteoarthritis of the knee is based on persistent symptoms.
+Not applicable as a diagnosis of osteoarthritis of the shoulder is based on persistent symptoms.

-- Identified osteoarthritis of the knee with ongoing moderate or severe pain and / or functional impairment, despite at least three months of treatment that has included targeted education, physiotherapy and weight loss (where appropriate).
+- Identified osteoarthritis of the shoulder with ongoing moderate or severe pain or functional impairment, or both, despite at least six months of treatment that has included targeted education, physiotherapy (if tolerated) and medication.

 Information to be included in the referral